By Andy Burrows

 And what they’d probably do is produce a report showing the profit and loss account for the month and the year to date.

 But if I then describe a framework and methodology for business performance management that incorporates reporting and analysis as a way of seeing whether our strategies are effective and successful, would they take a different approach?

 If you see reporting as part of the strategic performance management cycle, then that immediately and intuitively changes the way we think about the content of our reports.
 We no longer think just in terms of a profit and loss account.
 We want to know facts about our customer service, our competitive position, the risks in the market, our sales effectiveness, and so on.

 If you have that methodology, the team comes back to you with a report that has a set of non-financial KPIs as well as financial numbers.
 And it looks both backwards and forwards.
 And it focuses on what it can tell us about the strategies of the business.

 So, methodologies and frameworks are important, and they help us to understand how to do things more effectively.

 Ok, so if you’re a CFO, or aspire to a senior position in Finance, where can you start?

-First, check out my free mini-course, How Finance Can Drive Business Performance.
-That’s a framework and approach that you can start with.
+First, have a look at a white paper I've written called, How Finance Can Drive Business Performance.
+That teaches a good framework and approach that you can start with.

 Then, do things to improve your leadership skills.